 In the example above, the system is removing all the audio CODECS from the initial INVITE except G711 alaw, ulaw and telephoneevent.
 In this way the callee will be notified that the caller is able to talk only PCMA.
 Another example is the blacklist mode:

 '''

 sdp_filter:

 codecs: G729,G722

 enable: yes

 mode: blacklist

 '''

 In this way the G729 and G722 will be removed from the SDP payload.
-In order to apply the changes, as usual, you need to run ngcpcfg apply Enable CODEC filtering and push the changes.
+In order to apply the changes, run